fabriciopirini/nodejs-concepts-mobile/README.md

 Now you must continue to develop the application that will store your portfolio repositories, which you have already developed the backend using Node.js, and in the last challenge in ReactJS.

-### Application Template

-We created a GitHub Template to help you with the challenge.

-The template is available in the following URL: **[Access Template](https://github.com/Rocketseat/gostack-template-conceitos-react-native)**

-**Tip**: In case you don't know how to use Github repositories as templates, we have a guide in **[our FAQ](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/faq-desafios).**

-Navigate to the created folder and open it in the Visual Studio Code, remember to execute the command `yarn` in your terminal in order to install all the dependencies, and you'll have something similar to that:

-**Pay attention**: If you are emulating on iOS, in your project folder, navigate to the ios folder by running the `cd ios` command and then run` pod install` to install all dependencies for iOS.
+**Pay attention**: If you are emulating on iOS, in your project folder, navigate to the ios folder by running the `cd ios` command and then run `pod install` to install all dependencies for iOS.

 ### Application Features